durudemirbag/predicting-depression-scores-r/README.md

-# Predicting Depression Scores Using Linear Regression (R)
+# Predicting Depression Scores Using Linear Regression

 This repository contains a statistical analysis project focused on predicting adolescent depression scores using linear regression techniques in R.